-I. THE RIGHT TO VOTE IS ONE OF THE MOST FUNDAMENTAL RIGHTS AND A COURT MUST STRICTLY SCRUTINIZE A DISTRICTING SCHEME THAT DIMINISHES THAT RIGHT.
+I. THE RIGHT TO VOTE IS ONE OF THE MOST FUNDAMENTAL RIGHTS AND A COURT MUST STRICTLY SCRUTINIZE A DISTRICTING SCHEME THAT DIMIN-ISHES THAT RIGHT.

-The right to vote is a fundamental right that this Court has an obligation to protect.
+The appeal raises a substantial question because the right to vote is a fundamental right that this Court has an obligation to protect.
 Yick Wo v.
 Hopkins, 118 U.S. 356, 370 (1886).
 "Other rights, even the most basic, are illusory if the right to vote is undermined."
 Wesberry v.
 Sanders, 376 U.S. 1, 17 (1964).
-"The Equal Protection Clause guarantees citizens that their State will govern them impartially.
-In the context of redistricting, that guarantee is of critical importance because the franchise provides most citizens their only voice in the legislative process."
-Davis v.
-Bandemer, 478 U.S. 109, 166 (1986) (Powell, J., concurring in part and dissenting in part) (internal citations omitted).
 A citizen thus "has a constitutionally protected right to participate in elections on an equal basis with other citizens in the jurisdiction."
 Dunn v.
 Blumstein, 405 U.S. 330, 336 (1972); Gray v.
 Sanders, 372 U.S. 368, 380 (1963) ("The idea that every voter is equal to every other voter in his State, when he casts his ballot in favor of one of several competing candidates, underlies many of our decisions.").

 This Court has made clear that "once the franchise is granted to the electorate, lines may not be drawn which are inconsistent with the Equal Protection Clause of the Fourteenth Amendment."
 Harper v.
 Virginia Bd. of Elections, 383 U.S. 663, 665 (1966).
 In order to be consistent with the Equal Protection Clause, "when members of an elected body are chosen from separate districts, each district must be established on a basis that will insure, as far as is practicable, that equal numbers of voters can vote for proportionally equal numbers of officials."
-Hadley v.
-Junior Coll.
-Dist. of Metro.
-Kansas City, 397 U.S. 50, 56 (1970).
+Hadley, 397 U.S. at 56.
 Specifically, states must apportion districts in a manner that provides proportionate voting strength for the electors in each district.
 Chapman v.
 Meier, 420 U.S. 1, 24 (1975) ("All citizens are affected when an apportionment plan provides disproportionate voting strength, and citizens in districts that are underrepresented lose something even if they do not belong to a specific minority group."); Lockport v.
-Citizens for Community Action, 430 U.S. 259, 265 (1977) ("[I]n voting for their legislators, all citizens have an equal interest in representative democracy. and ... the concept of equal protection therefore requires that their votes be given equal weight.").
+Citizens for Community Action, 430 U.S. 259, 265 (1977) ("[I]n voting for their legislators, all citizens have an equal interest in representative democracy, and ... the concept of equal protection therefore requires that their votes be given equal weight.").

-This Court has made clear that:
+This Court's precedent makes clear that:

-The personal right to vote is a value in itself, and a citizen is, without more and without mathematically calculating his power to determine the outcome of an election, short-changed if he may vote for only one representative when citizens in a neighboring district, of equal population, vote for two; or to put it another way, if he may vote for one representative and the voters in another district half the size also elect one representative.
+The personal right to vote is a value in itself, and a citizen is, without more and without mathematically calculating his power to determine the outcome of an election, shortchanged if he may vote for only one representative when citizens in a neighboring district, of equal population, vote for two; or to put it another way, if he may vote for one representative and the voters in another district half the size also elect one representative.